Graduate - Sydney College of Osteopathy - Sydney College of Chiropractic

 Use a rolled towel whilst lying on your back to help support your neck muscles.
 Neck exercises may also be advisable to help restore and strengthen your neck muscles, we can help you in this regard and with advice on posture and work station set-up.
 Massage will also aid in recovery, but make sure it is gentle and soothing massage.
 Avoid deep massage that hurts, massage should never hurt!

 If you have been advised to rest your shoulder, keeping your arm in a sling, please do so.
 Applications of either heat or cold, (see guidelines above), gentle massage, stretching exercises (see chart).

-Natural anti- inflammatories, particularly glucosamine, prove effective for shoulder problems.
-We have researched the products available on the Australian market and believe that "Doctors' Selection" is the best glucosamine sulphate currently available.
-We stock it and can send it to you if you can't get to us.
+Natural anti-inflammatories prove effective for shoulder problems.
+We stock several and can send to you if you can't get to us.
 Appropriate strengthening exercises should only be undertaken after complete evaluation and in no circumstance should any exercise increase pain.